Invisible churches

 Invisible churches among enslaved African Americans in the United States were informal Christian groups where enslaved people listened to preachers that they chose without their slaveholder's knowledge.
-The Invisible churches taught a different message from white-controlled churches and did not emphasize obedience.
+The Invisible churches taught a different message from white-controlled churches and did not emphasize obedience to slave masters.
 Some slaves could not contact invisible churches and others did not agree with an invisible church's message but many slaves were comforted by the invisible churches.

 History

 Invisible churches were a branch of Christian churches in the slave community in the colonial history of the United States and antebellum period where enslaved African Americans secretly practiced their own version of Christianity.
 Inside invisible churches, enslaved and free African Americans practiced Hoodoo.
 Hoodoo is a spiritual tradition defined by scholars as a folk religion was created by enslaved African Americans during slavery in colonial America for their protection against their enslavers.
 The practice combines influences from West and Central Africa that was synchronized with Christianity.
 Scholars call the practice of Hoodoo in Black churches as the invisible institution, because enslaved people concealed their culture and beliefs within the Christian religion.
 "This phrase [invisible institution] was first used by E Franklin Frazier in [his book] The Negro Church in America to describe the spirituality on slave plantations that was primarily out of view of the mainstream American religious consciousness."
-European slave traders forbid enslaved and free blacks from practicing their traditional African religions, so they hid many of the practices inside invisible churches.
-White American slaveholders passed slave codes that prohibited large gatherings of enslaved and free blacks.
-Slaveholders experienced how slave religion ignited slave revolts among enslaved and free blacks, and some leaders of slave insurrections were black ministers or conjure doctors.
+European slave traders forbid enslaved and free Black people from practicing their traditional African religions, so they hid many of the practices inside invisible churches.
+White American slaveholders passed slave codes that prohibited large gatherings of enslaved and free Black people.
+Slaveholders experienced how slave religion ignited slave revolts among enslaved and free people, and some leaders of slave insurrections were black ministers or conjure doctors.
 The Code Noir in French colonial Louisiana, prohibited and made it illegal for enslaved Africans to practice their traditional religions.
 Article III in the Code Noir states: "We forbid any public exercise of any religion other than Catholic."
 The Code Noir and other slave laws resulted in enslaved and free African Americans to conduct their spiritual practices in invisible churches.

 The public churches formed often with controversy within and outside the communities.
 The 'invisible institution' existed often as a forbidden aspect; slaves might be members of both the independent black church groups or congregations that were racially mixed (Raboteau mentions that some such congregations might have far more slaves than masters in attendance), but also participate in worship gatherings at night in secret locations, risking severe punishment to do so.